Redi2Go/PhotonicEngine/photonics.md

 ```glsl
 Light load_light(int index);
 ```
 Returns the light at (index), where index is an integer from 0 to PH_MAX_LIGHTS.
 Usable in every pass/program.
+This method will return garbage when `photonics.enableBlockLight` is `false.

 ## /photonics/ph_raytracing.glsl
 Should not be included directly, instead include only `photonics/photonics.glsl`